-I confess that I prefer savory vegetarian meals to virtually all others.
+I confess that I prefer savory vegetarian meals to virtually all others and today’s recipe of savory quinoa, kale and parmesan quick with a brown rice crust reflects the savory I crave without the meat.
 Unless we’re talking about a meat centric dish, i.e., barbeque, most meat based protein (bacon excepted) serves mostly as a seasoning deliver system.

 If I want to taste sausage and eggs for breakfast, I grab the eggs, sage, thyme, garlic powder, a smidge of fennel, some black pepper and, “Presto!” a couple of shakes later and my scrambled eggs taste like sausage and eggs.
 I’ve scratched the sausage flavor itch without the pork fat and without stressing my body to digest several ounces of pork.